noahzhy/cpp_HYU_zhy/README.md

 # README #
 ## Welcome
-Welcome to my bitbucket and this git library is use as the homework what the course ask to sumbit.
+Welcome to my Github and this git library is use as the homework what the course ask to sumbit.
 So it's a little boring.

-`/report`folder: Requirements of homework
+`/report` Requirements of homework
-`/code`folder: Code of homework
+`/code` Code of homework

 2018 Summer
 ZHANG HAOYU